iLink-CyberShARE/wmp-recommender-public/README.md

 # WMP Recommender System 2.0
 The WMP Recommender System is a Restful API implementation that builds upon the python recommendation library LightFM.
 This application provides a small footprint cyberinfrastructure for storing training data, tracking, and training recommender models with unique approaches on data pre-processing for LightFM consumption.

-## Docker Containers
+## Running on Docker
 The WMP-RS is ready to use as a set of two containers with execution via Docker Composer.

 To try it out:
-1) Download this repository into a folder on your machine.
+1) Download this repository into a folder on your machine
-2) Install Docker and Docker composer on your target machine.
+2) Install Docker and Docker composer on your target machine
 3) Setup your docker account at: https://www.docker.com/get-started
-4) Using a command line or terminal navigate to the base path of the project.
+4) Using a command line or terminal navigate to the base path of the project
 5) Build the swim-recomm image: > docker build -t swim-recomm:latest .
-6) Modify the file docker-compose.yml accordingly.
+6) Modify the file docker-compose.yml accordingly
 6) Run the containers: > docker-compose up
 7) Once running, the API docs will be locally available at http://localhost:5000/swim-recommender/docs/ where you can test out the service endpoints with the pre-populated sample database (default connection on docker compose file)

 ## Native Installation